yaya2devops/cloudblog/README.md

 # Welcome to the Cloud Blogs Repository.
 The cloud, I believe, has played a significant role in my journey.
-Currently a DevOps guy working on improving his multi-cloud skills, including Azure, Google Cloud Platform, and Amazon Web Services, while adding **value** to businesses. <br> So this is where I'll write about some insights and inspiration about cloud, DevOps, infrastructure as code, and anything else related to information technology that come to mind.
+Currently a DevOps guy working on improving his multi-cloud skills, including Azure, Google Cloud Platform, and Amazon Web Services, while adding **value** to businesses. <br>

+Here where I'll write about some insights and inspiration about cloud, DevOps, infrastructure as code, and anything else related to information technology that come to mind.